Comparing PEN (PENC) and Northern Technologies International (NTIC)

 |N/A

-PEN has a beta of -1.61, indicating that its stock price is 261% less volatile than the S&P 500.
-Comparatively, Northern Technologies International has a beta of 1.27, indicating that its stock price is 27% more volatile than the S&P 500.
+PEN has a beta of -1.61, suggesting that its share price is 261% less volatile than the S&P 500.
+Comparatively, Northern Technologies International has a beta of 1.27, suggesting that its share price is 27% more volatile than the S&P 500.

 Summary